ppaternostro/alien-hunter/README.md

 ![Game Options](https://user-images.githubusercontent.com/32653184/137032127-fe2ec26e-506e-4e06-9454-d5ec7c16a9e5.png)

-Minimizing the window will pause a started game.
-Deiconifying the window will resume a paused game.
+Minimizing the main window will pause a started game.
+Deiconifying the main window will resume a paused game.

 Use the mouse pointer to click on the flying aliens to destroy them.
 You win the game when all aliens are destroyed before the time limit expires.